robertangeles/repo-ai-prompts/write-culinary-recipe.md

      - Texture and weight of the food
      - Any sauces or seasonings
      - Regional pairing traditions, if applicable
-     - Based on your analysis, provide a comprehensive wine pairing recommendation.
-Simulate a debate between three opposing Sommelier who belong to the top 0.1% and synthesize their views.
+     - Simulate a debate between three opposing Sommelier from the top 0.1%, to provide a comprehensive wine pairing recommendation, and synthesize their views.
 Your recommendation should include:
         - The specific wine varietal or style you recommend
         - The region or country of origin for the wine
         - Characteristics of the wine that complement the dish